 The Story of the £10,000 Pineapple

 Over the last few days pineapples at The Lost Gardens of Heligan have caused quite a stir with the press.
-Unfortunately we aren’t able to see all of the press releases that are sent to the papers, so feel we should probably clarify a few things.
+Unfortunately we aren’t able to see all of the press releases that are sent to the papers, so feel we should clarify a few things.

 Rare, exotic and hard to grow, Pineapples were a symbol of great status and wealth in Victorian times.
 A pineapple on your dining table meant you were a person of discernment, style and affluence.